catwell/www.warp10.io/reference/functions/function_PACK.md

 signature: "[values] 'string_format' PACK bytes[]"
 ---

-The `PACK` functions packs a list of numeric or boolean values according to a specified string format.
+The `PACK` function packs a list of numeric or boolean values according to a specified string format.

 ```
 [values] 'string_format' PACK bytes[]